DrAShabut/AndroidDev/session-5.md

 Although this is a fully functioning example of SQLite, it is still just the basics.
 There are many books dedicated to SQLite for Android and they are worth checking out.

 # Upgrading a database
-As we mentioned previously, when we increment the database version, the onUpgrade() method will be called.
+As we mentioned previously when we increment the database version, the onUpgrade() method will be called.
 What you do here is dependent on the changes made to the database.
 If you changed an existing table, ideally you'll want to migrate the user data to the new format by querying the existing data and inserting it into the new format.
 Keep in mind that there is no guarantee the user will upgrade in consecutive order, so they could jump from version 1 to version 4, for example.
 See also
 - SQLite homepage: https://www.sqlite.org/
 - SQLite database Android reference: http://developer.android.com/reference/android/database/sqlite/SQLiteDatabase.html

+Now, start working on your SQLite database for your project by following the next steps: